OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/Juice-Shop.md

 type         : workshop
 track        : Owasp Projects
 technology   : Node
-description  : OWASP Juice Shop Project is an intentionally insecure webapp for security training written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws. status       : Final stage organizers   : Bjoern Kimminich when-day     : Mon
+description  : Brainstorming and designing new hacking challenges and other features for OWASP Juice Shop and its CTF-extension. status       : Final stage organizers   : Bjoern Kimminich when-day     : Mon